12 Foods Happy People Eat

 11. MACA ROOTPurchased as a powder, maca root has been used as a stress reliever since ancient times by the elite class of the Peruvian Incas.
 Rich in calcium, magnesium, phosphorous, sodium, and potassium, it is also a good source of trace minerals such as magnesium and iron (two important nutrients for controlling anxiety), zinc, iodine, and vitamins B1, B2, C and E.

 12. SPIRULINASpirulina is one of the most nutrient-dense foods on the planet!
 A supergreen equivalent of a multi-vitamin, spirulina is 60-70 percent protein and high in iron, B vitamins (notably B12, which is rare in plant foods), tryptophan and essential omega-3 and omega-6 fatty acids.
 And as if that is not enough, spirulina also contains calcium, magnesium, folic acid, vitamins A, B, C, D, E, K and antioxidants.
-On a biochemical level, spirulina is happiness hothouse!
+On a biochemical level, spirulina is a happiness hothouse!

 What Are Your Favorite Happy Foods?